 Students must demonstrate acceptable life skills such as punctuality, attendance, and attitude and successfully complete all portions of the program.

-Students must achieve a theory mark of 65 percent or greater, obtain a shop mark of 65 percent or greater and complete all assigned work.
+Students must achieve a theory mark of 65 percent or greater in each course, obtain a shop mark of 65 percent or greater and complete all assigned work.

 Aurora College Certificate of Completion